DMPRoadmap/roadmap/docs/README.md

-DMPTool Documentation
+DMPTool Documents
 =======

-This directory is intended for DMPTool project documentation.
+This directory is intended for DMPTool project documents and screenshots.
 For information related to the DMPRoadmap project documentation, please see that [Github repository](https://github.com/DMPRoadmap/roadmap).